illusion0001/illusion0001.github.io/_patches/tlou2.md

 To apply patch:

-PS4: Find and Replace.
-Open in hexeditor and search for first line and replace with second line.
+PS4: Open decrypted executable (eboot.bin) in hexeditor and search for first line and replace with second line.
 Repeat the same for remaining codes.

 ## Improved Inf Ammo